Urethral Slings for Urinary Incontinence in Naperville, IL

 Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who loose urine in certain stress situations like coughing, sneezing or exercising.
 To help correct this problem and restore bladder control, surgical procedures called urethral sling procedures can be used to create a sling around the neck of the bladder and the urethra (tube that carries urine from the bladder) to keep the bladder closed during stress situations.

 Depending on the type of sling used, and your physician’s direction, these procedures may be performed in a hospital or outpatient surgery center.Urethral sling procedures involve using strips of a patient’s own body tissue or a synthetic mesh to create a sling to cradle and support the bladder and urethra.
-Types of urethral sling procedures include:
+The highly trained OBGYNs at Women’s Center for Health specialize in diagnosing and treating urinary incontinence using urethral slings.
+They will take the time to fully explain the procedure and answer any questions you may have.
+Call (630) 416-3300 to schedule an appointment at our office in Naperville or Plainfield, IL today!

 In this procedure a synthetic mesh material initially holds the sling in place and the scar tissue that eventually forms in and around the mesh keeps it from moving.
 There are three approaches for creating tension-free slings which include: